No products in the cart.

 “Cold” is simply a reference to the cooling sensation it causes after being applied, believed to be due to the water content of the cream evaporating off the skin.

-Another upside is that cold cream can be quite cheap AND, unlike in the past due to changed ingredients, it does not go bad easily.
-So a single jar can last you a very long time.
-Now what other makeup remover can you say that about?
+Another upside is that cold cream can be quite cheap and it does not go bad easily, largely because of a change in its formulation.
+Suffice to say, a single jar can last you a very long time.
+For what other makeup remover can you say the same?

 People with very dry skin, or who suffer from extremely dry, flaky patches; people on drying skin treatments such as retinoids and tazaroten; and people living in dry, cold climates will find cold cream soothing and a life saver.

-Cold cream is quite heavy in consistency, so people with oily skin will probably not be great fans, as it will feel very “greasy” to them, though they can still use it as a makeup remover.
-Also people living in hot, humid weathers will find this too heavy.
-It is more of a winter product.
+Cold cream is quite heavy in consistency, so people with oily skin will probably not be great fans, as it will feel very “greasy” to them.
+However, most people with oily skin can still use it as a makeup remover.
+Also people living in hot, humid weathers will find this too heavy; cold cream is more of a winter product.

 - Boots Original Beauty Formula Cold Cream ($10.99, Amazon.com)